This post may contain affiliate links.

 Proper Pot Drainage

-Poor drainage can contribute to gnat infestations, as water can accumulate in the bottom of the pot, creating a moist environment for the insects.
+Poor drainage can contribute to gnat infestations, as water can accumulate at the bottom of the pot, creating a moist environment for the insects.
 Choose pots that have drainage holes for optimal soil drainage.

 Remove Dead Leaves